 Besides zoning, you also want to check the regulations your city has for animal control.
 In some cities, for example, goats are actually labeled as a nuisance and aren’t allowed.

 Yet there are ways around these regulations sometimes as well.
 Pygmy goats are often used as care animals.
-Those who are dealing with PTSD or anxiety can register or a care animal.
+Those who are dealing with PTSD or anxiety can register or a caring animal.
 A pygmy goat may just be your care animal.
 In this regard, the government can’t take it away.

 Yet owning a goat can become even more complicated if you live in a condo or are part of a home owner’s association.
 Sometimes these regulations prohibit having goats as pets.